HUZIBRO/-Streaming-Shows-Analytics-and-Recommendation-System/README.md

 # 🎬 Streaming Shows Analytics and Recommendation System

-This Jupyter Notebook presents a complete data science and analytics workflow applied to a dataset of streaming shows.
-It highlights strong data handling, visualization, and entry-level machine learning application skills relevant to data analyst and data scientist roles.
+This project demonstrates a comprehensive data science and analytics workflow applied to a streaming shows dataset, highlighting strong data handling, visualization, and foundational machine learning skills.
 ---

 ## 🎯 Project Objective